 There, I’ve said it.
 If you are sick with this marketing world we are living in, then New York City will suffocate you with it.
 Everything is about marketing.
 At its finest, I admit.
 But truly overwhelming and tiring.

-So city passes aren’t the best way to save some money on admissions fees.
+For some, NYC city passes aren’t the best way to save some money on admissions fees.

 But I have some really good news: most museums don’t have a fixed entry fee and function on donations and some are even free 1 day/week.

-So, the city pass website will say that is costs $25 to go to the MET but actually that’s the price if you want to buy your ticket online. (this is just one example)
+So, the city pass website will say that is costs $25 to go to the MET but actually that’s the price if you want to buy your ticket online (this is just one example).

 Once you get to to the counter there, the clerk will ask you how much do you want to donate.
 So it’s up to you.
 I saw someone in front of me donating $3.
 He seemed American, so I consider this to be a reasonable standard.
 The mummies aren’t going anywhere.